Seondha

 Seondha is a town and nagar panchayat in the Datia district of Madhya Pradesh, India.
-It is situated along the banks of the Sindh River and is known for its historical and spiritual significance.
-The town features an old fortress dating back to the Datia era and lies close to the sacred Ratangarh Temple, about 15 km away.
-Nearby, the Sankua Kund waterfall holds religious importance in Hinduism, where it is believed that the Four Kumaras — Sanaka, Sanandana, Sanatana, and Sanatkumara — are still meditating in their child forms.
+Situated along the banks of the Sindh River, the town is known for its historical, cultural, and spiritual significance.
+Seondha features remnants of an old fortress dating back to the Datia era and is located close to the Ratangarh Temple, approximately 15 km away.

+Nearby, the Sankua Kund waterfall holds religious importance in Hinduism.
+According to local belief, the Four Kumaras — Sanaka, Sanandana, Sanatana, and Sanatkumara — meditate there in their eternal child forms.